EngineCreep/enginecreep/ROADMAP.md

 ## Better Research Tools

 - Advanced engine comparison.
-- Manufacturer overview pages.
 - Common problem knowledge base.
 - Interactive maintenance timelines.
 - Engine lifespan estimates.
 - Expanded technical specifications.
+- Maintenance schedules and ownership cost estimates, once they can be backed by evidence to the same standard as the scores.

+## More Languages

+- More languages after English and German.

 ## Community Features

-- Report incorrect information.
-- Suggest corrections.
 - Community feedback on engine reliability.
-- Request missing engines.
+- Public status for reported corrections.

 ## Ownership Tools